 View time is a big part of your ranking on YouTube If someone starts watching but quits out in a few seconds you are looking at a negative impact on your ratings.

 Critically, the one-minute point is a desirable metric.
-Most YouTube videos now are designed around this to both bring in revenue and to increase their rankings in one fell swoop.
+Most YouTube videos now are designed around this to both bring in revenue and increase their rankings in one fell swoop.

 Thumbnails play a part in this and are down to you – we’ll instead go over techniques that have more to do with good old keywords.